Gandha (film): Plot

-Sarang is a HIV+ patient and lives on his medicines.
-His wife, Raavi, has abandoned him from one and half years just like his parents.
+Sarang is an HIV+ patient and lives on his medicines.
+His wife, Raavi, has abandoned him for one and a half years just like his parents.
 One day Raavi comes to meet him to talk about their divorce.
-She is irritated by some disgusting smell that comes from the whole house.
+She is irritated by a disgusting smell that comes from the whole house.
 They both reminisce over the past and she has a thought of giving their marriage another chance.
 But the weird unknown smell keeps irritating her.
-Her irritation for the smell and Sarang's silence on how he turned out HIV+ turns her mad and she ransacks the whole house for the source of smell.
-She finally find a dead rat under the bed.
+Her irritation with the smell and Sarang's silence on how he turned out HIV+ turns her mad and she ransacks the whole house for the source of the smell.
+She finally finds a dead rat under the bed.
 Sarang then realizes that he has lost his sense of smell.